Autism diagnosis for children

 Needs at school: if the school, college, nursery or other pre-school setting is still concerned, they can talk to other agencies for support and guidance.
-If your child is identified as having special educational needs (SEN), the nursery, school or college must provide support.
+If your child is identified as having special educational needs and disabilities (SEND), the nursery, school or college must provide support.

 Needs outside of school: your child may need support for other difficulties outside school.
 This may be health of social needs.
 Professionals will work with you and your child to explore the possibility of other assessments and support where appropriate.
 This may involve new professionals from other specialist areas.